 Perceived or high-cognitive values can influence decision-making

 Irrational Value Assessments occur when perceived value (the psychological element that defines the amount of worth or value a customer ascribes to a product, service, or good) outweighs the actual value.
 The psychology behind perceived value works like this: The higher something costs, the stronger is the belief in the value of that product, good, or service.
 Combined with branding and scarcity tactics, Perceived Value helps explain why designer clothes are sold at such a high premium.
 Irrational Value Assessment operates in conjunction with Perceived Value, in that a higher-priced good, service, or product is perceived as delivering more value than a cheaper, lower-priced good, service, or product.

 the paradox of choice

-An excessive number of options in a consideration set can lead to cognitive overload, decision paralysis, and worse outcomes
+An excessive number of options can lead to cognitive overload, decision paralysis, and worse outcomes

 More choices are not always a good thing: Research on The Paradox of Choice shows that an excess of options often leads us to be less – not more – satisfied when making decisions.
 With more options available the likelihood that we feel we could have made a better decision afterwards increases.
 Having fewer choices can decrease cognitive overload, decrease decision paralysis, and decrease cognitive dissonance.
 In a famous study about the Paradox of Choice, a supermarket set up two tests using jam.
 In the first, shoppers were given a choice between six jams.
 After trying the different samples, they made purchases 30 percent of the time.
 In the second test, shoppers were presented with twenty-four different jams.
 After trying the samples, they ended up making purchases only 3 percent of the time.
 Afterwards, the shoppers who purchased from the selection of six jams reported lower levels of cognitive dissonance and greater satisfaction.